-If you live in the southern U.S., you’ve definitely heard of this creeping vine, though probably not as a hangover remedy.
+Many of us have been there.
+You wake up on Saturday morning after a night out with friends with a throbbing headache and an upset stomach that only more sleep, pancakes, and lots of coffee and water seem to help.
+But what if there were a natural way to get rid of your hangover?
+Enter kudzu, some say.
+If you live in the southern United States, you’ve surely heard of this creeping vine, though probably not as a hangover remedy.
 Brought over from China and Japan in the late 1800s, kudzu was originally used to create shade and as a way for farmers to hold down topsoil.
-Today, the invasive plant covers thousands of acres along the eastern coast and the southern United States.
+Today, the invasive plant covers thousands of acres along the East Coast and the southern United States.

-One study concluded that while both kudzu root and kudzu flower have been traditionally used to treat hangovers — with kudzu flower as the more frequently used of the two — it might not be the best option for you.
+According to a study in the journal Alcohol, kudzu might not be the best option for curing your hangover.
 Chronic use of the herb in high doses is linked with the inhibition of certain genes, which can then lead to the formation of tumors.
 This doesn’t mean that it’s dangerous to drink your kudzu tea, but when you’ve just had too many beers, it might be best to stick with pancakes.

-The Key to Sobriety?
+The key to sobriety?